Free Log Home Information

 Round Timbers and Ties (400Kb) Chapter 18 from the Wood Handbook has information on logs, poles, timbers, and ties -- durability, strength, and grading standards.

-Alaska Log Building Construction Guide Written by Mike Musick for the Alaska Housing Finance Corporation in 1999, this book is not copyighted.
+Written by Mike Musick for the Alaska Housing Finance Corporation in 1999, this book is not copyighted.
 Mike has good chapters on foundations, energy standards, scribing and cutting notches, plumbing, venting, insulation, and more.
 The focus is on Alaska's need for energy-efficient homes, but there is plenty of material here about other log building topics.
-The entire book can be downloaded as one file (20 Megabytes).
-Or you can choose each chapter one at a time.
-The Log Home Guide Info Center (www.lhgic.com website ) sells the paperback book for $25.
+The entire book can be downloaded as one file (20 Megabytes), for free.

 Fire Resistance